-Microbiology BMS to wait until courier arrives on site to collect the parcel for transport.
-Microbiology BMS to present the parcel containing the specimens for testing at RIPL to the courier.
+Microbiology BMS to wait until courier arrives on site.

+Microbiology BMS to ensure the specimen parcel for testing is placed in the secure transport location in the Citysprint courier vehicle

 Unit 4

 NB.
 The next day or as soon as possible an order should be placed on Unit 4 and authorised so that the courier company can be paid.